DECENTfoundation/DECENT-Network/README.md

 >     $ make install

-You can use Xcode, or any other CMake generator, and then, if it is an IDE generator, instead of building and installing via `cmake` in terminal, open the generated project/solution file in the corresponding IDE and perform `ALL_BUILD` and `INSTALL` actions from there.
+You can use Xcode, or any other CMake generator, and then, if it is an IDE generator, instead of building and installing via `cmake` in terminal, open the generated project/solution file in the corresponding IDE and perform `ALL_BUILD` and `INSTALL` or `install` actions from there.

 ### Installing all prerequisites, obtaining the sources, building, and installing Decent in Windows